 Thinking About Changing Accountants?
 Don’t Let These Fears Hold You Back

 Trust your gut.
-If you’re already thinking about leaving your current accounting firm, then you’re ready to move on.
+If you’re thinking about leaving your accounting firm, then you’re ready to move on.

 There’s a wide variety of accounting options available, all with varying levels of service.
-Even if you made the decision to work with an accounting firm early on, that doesn’t mean you should ignore a poor working relationship or feel stuck with a service.
+Just because you chose an accounting firm early on doesn’t mean you should stay with a bad service.

 Business owners who are looking to make a change in their accounting solution tend to feel that their current accountant has one or all of the following tendencies: